akashkanbarkar/Elanco-assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+For UI -> Material UI is used for good UI experiance For Table - > react-ag-grid to show all the data in tabular format.

 ## Available Scripts

 In the project directory, you can run: